 If you are brand new to gardening, you might just need a little help choosing veggies that are easy to grow your first time out.
-This post will give you a list of first time gardener vegetables.
+This post will give you a gardening for beginners list of first time gardener vegetables that you can grow with success.
 But not only that.
 You will learn how to buy, plant, grow and even harvest your first garden.

 Everything you need to get started is here, so get ready to earn your green thumb!

 There is nothing more soothing to the soul than the sight of bright red tomatoes growing on the vine.
 That is what called me to the garden so many years ago.
 And that feeling never gets old.

 The smell of the soil.

 The site of the big green leaves.

 The taste of a big red juicy tomato.

 The snap of freshly picked sweet peas.

 I could go on and on and on.